fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.21*: bloglist expansion, step10

-Change the delete blog operation so, that deleting a blog is possible only if the user deleting a blog (the user identified by the token) is the same as the blogs creator.
+Change the delete blog operation so, that a blog can be deleted only by the user who added the blog.
+Therefore, deleting a blog is possible only if the token sent with the request is the same than that of the blog's creator.

 If deleting a blog is attempted without a token or by a wrong user, the operation should return a suitable statuscode.